Last Updated August 2, 2021

-Romanian citizenship is possible with actual time on the ground.
+Romanian citizenship is possible with the actual time on the ground.
 It’s important to understand that Romania isn’t part of the Schengen Area yet, so being a Romanian resident won’t give you full-time, visa-free access to Europe if you don’t have it, nor can you pretend to be living there while really being in France.

-If you decide to make Romania your home, you’ll need to consider the ramifications of being tax resident.
+If you decide to make Romania your home, you’ll need to consider the ramifications of being a tax resident.
 Personal income tax rates were recently lowered to 10%, making the country very tax-friendly to individuals as well as businesses seeking an offshore company alternative.

 However, living in Romania will subject your worldwide income to Romanian tax, subject to their network of tax treaties.